RuminantFarmSystems/RuFaS/SC_redesign/Crop_and_Soil/docs/crop_yields.md

-## Summary
+## Crop Yields

-The `Yields` class contains the methods that determine the amount and composition of harvestable crop production.
+Crop yields in `RuFaS` are calculated by the `Yields` class.  `Yields` contains the methods that determine the amount and composition of harvestable crop production.
 Its main method function `obtain_yields()` executes all routines to determine production at the time of harvest.
 As such, this function is only called once throughout a crop's growing season.
 This is typically done at cut/harvest time.